Top 5 Marketing Analytics Strategies For Your BusinessTushar Sonal

 It is imperative as a marketer, to be able to understand your successes and failures by measuring the impact of your initiatives and campaigns.
 However, typically the marketing process tends to span different channels and hence it can get quite challenging to derive a unified intelligence on top of all the data scattered in multiple siloes.
 With marketing analytics, you can gather the required data and build knowledge on top of it to understand the contribution of your marketing campaigns to your bottom-line revenue growth.

-With insights into audience behaviour, you will be in a better position to act on and deliver the best value proposition via the most optimal channel to them.
-Marketing analytics will help you to make the best decisions to optimise your benefits.
+With insights into audience behavior, you will be in a better position to act on and deliver the best value proposition via the most optimal channel to them.
+Marketing analytics strategies will help you to make the best decisions to optimise your benefits.

 The intelligence derived from marketing analytics allows you to spend each dollar as effectively as possible.

 However, it is a challenge for companies to build concrete, actionable analytics on marketing efforts.
 According to a survey of senior marketing executives published in the Harvard Business Review, “more than 80% of respondents were dissatisfied with their ability to measure marketing ROI.”

 To set up a practical marketing analytics framework within your organisation, you must have the right processes and technology in place to capture data and deliver unified and consistent information on your measurement metrics.

 With marketing analytics, you can gather intelligence into several different areas of your marketing strategy.
 It will help you understand how your programs are performing against the cost and which programs are delivering the best ROI.
 It will help you to segregate your efforts and identify the area that you need to focus on the most.

 Marketing analytics strategy will help you to realise how your programs are working in conjunction to nurture your leads.
 With this, you can build a solid base upon which you can qualify them and pass the leads on to your sales reps as opportunities.